 Randomisation: This was performed in the catheter laboratory, after angiography.
 Investigators were required to report the reasons why consented patients did not proceed to randomisation.
 Eligible patients were randomised using a web interface secured by password access.
 Patient registration by initials, date of birth and unique study number were required before the release of an allocation.
 Randomisation tables were prepared by the trial coordinating centre, with allocation stratified by centre and using block sizes of 2, 4, and 6 with random variation of block size, to avoid the possibility of investigators being able to predict the next allocation from the historic pattern.
 A backup randomisation option, using opaque, serial-numbered, sealed envelopes was provided but was only used for 11 patients, in 5 different centres.

-Study Methods: In patients randomised to FFR assessment after angiography (ANGIO+FFR), FFR measurement was then performed in all coronary arteries of sufficient calibre for PCI or placement of a bypass graft conduit, examining all major vessels and branches irrespective of the presence or absence of atheroma.
+Study Methods: In patients randomised to FFR assessment after angiography (Angiography + FFR, FFR measurement was then performed in all coronary arteries of sufficient calibre for PCI or placement of a bypass graft conduit, examining all major vessels and branches irrespective of the presence or absence of atheroma.
 Occluded and sub-occluded vessels, with Thrombolysis in Myocardial Infarction (TIMI) grade flow of less than 3, were not examined.
 All FFR measurements were made after administration of intracoronary nitrate and during hyperaemia induced by either intracoronary or intravenous adenosine, according to operator discretion.
 An FFR of ≤0.80 was considered to be positive.
 Any pressure wire could be used, but use of the Boston Scientific COMET wire was encouraged, and the cost of this device was reimbursed as part of the trial.
 Prior to the start of RIPCORD2, the COMET wire accuracy and drift were investigated in a randomised trial.

 Trial data were recorded in a bespoke case record form (CRF), presented via a secure online web interface.
 The CRF enforced detailed tracking of clinical and adverse events from randomisation to hospital discharge or 24 hours (whichever was the sooner) in the index admission.
 Adverse events in this phase were subject to formal adjudication by a Clinical Events Committee to independently determine any potential relationship to the study procedures.